Devin Brugman Flaunts Ample Chest & Flat Abs In Textured Bikini

 Bikini designer Devin Brugman seems to enjoy sharing snaps that feature her rocking her chic sense of style.
 On Tuesday, the brunette beauty shared an update on Instagram that saw her flaunting her fabulous figure in a burnt orange bikini while she relaxed near the ocean.

 Devin’s swimsuit was made of a textured fabric.
-It had classic triangle cups that left plenty of her cleavage on display.
+It had classic triangle cups which left plenty of her cleavage on display.
 The bottoms were equally skimpy with straps tied into loopy bows pulled near her waist.

 The popular influencer wore her hair down in loose waves, and she accessorized with hoop earrings, dangle bracelets and a few rings.